PantelisAndrianakis/Breezy/documentation/language/static-members.md

 # Static Members & Static Classes

 Most fields and methods belong to an **object** - each `Counter` has its own count.
 A **static** member belongs to the **class itself**: there is exactly one copy shared by the whole program, reached through the class name.
-Breezy follows the Java model: mark individual members `static`, or mark a whole class `static` to make it a non-instantiable bag of shared state and utilities.
+Breezy supports both levels: mark individual members `static`, or mark a whole class `static` to make it a non-instantiable bag of shared state and utilities.

 ← [Back to the guide](../guide.md)